Irreligion in Singapore

 As of 2020, 20% of Singaporeans have no religious affiliation.
 The rate of irreligion is different among ethnic groups of Singapore: about 26% of Chinese residents have no religion, compared to just 0.4% of Malay residents and 2.2% of Indian residents.
-Age is an also important factor, as around 24% of people aged 15 to 24 indicated they had no religious connection, compared to 15% of residents aged 55 and over in the last census.
+Age is also an important factor, as around 24% of people aged 15 to 24 indicated they had no religious connection, compared to 15% of residents aged 55 and over in the last census.

 Singapore's non-religious tend to be atheists, agnostics, humanists, theists, deists or skeptics.
 Some locals affiliate with no religion, but will still continue practice traditional rituals like ancestral worship, which they do not necessarily regard as religious in essence.
 The number of non-religious people in Singapore has risen slightly.
 Census reports show that those who said they have no religion rose from 13% in 1980 to 20% in 2020.
 In recent years, social gatherings of non-religious people have become more popular in Singapore.

 Since 2005, informal atheist groups had organised social gatherings to discuss religion and secularism, and popular books on the topic from authors such as Richard Dawkins and Christopher Hitchens.
 One of the earliest groups was called the Atheist Haven, and was formed by three Singaporeans in 2004.